Capitol Hill station: Services

-Capitol Hill station is part of the 1 Line, which runs from Seattle–Tacoma International Airport through the Rainier Valley, Downtown Seattle, and the University of Washington campus to Northgate.
-It is the 14th northbound station from Angle Lake and fourth southbound station from Northgate; Capitol Hill station is situated between Westlake station, part of the Downtown Seattle Transit Tunnel, and the University of Washington station.
-The 1 Line operates for twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am.
-During regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, trains on the 1 Line arrive every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately 40 minutes from SeaTac/Airport station and four minutes from University of Washington station.
-In 2019, an average of 8,090 passengers boarded Link trains at Capitol Hill station on weekdays.
+Capitol Hill station is part of the 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the eighth southbound station from Lynnwood City Center and fourteenth northbound station from Angle Lake; Capitol Hill station is situated between University of Washington station and Westlake station.
+The 1 Line operates for twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Capitol Hill station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 29 minutes from Lynnwood City Center station, 3 minutes from Westlake station, and 40 minutes from SeaTac/Airport station.
+In 2023, an average of 7,314 passengers boarded Link trains at Capitol Hill station on weekdays.

 Capitol Hill station is also served by bus and streetcar stops located near its entrances.
 The First Hill Streetcar line terminates at Broadway and Denny Way, adjacent to the west entrance, and connects the neighborhood to First Hill, Little Saigon, Chinatown-International District, and Pioneer Square.
 King County Metro operates several bus routes that converge at Broadway and East John Street, traveling west towards Downtown Seattle and South Lake Union; east towards Volunteer Park and the Central District; south towards First Hill, Beacon Hill, and the Rainier Valley; and north towards the University District.
 On weekends during the spring, summer, and early autumn, a Trailhead Direct shuttle connects Capitol Hill station to North Bend and Mount Si, a popular hiking area.